Logo

 Shoulder season in Shanghai is far from quiet:

-• The Bund at dusk and after dark — the colonial waterfront facing the Pudong skyline is one of the world's great views
+• The Bund waterfront at night — the neon Art Deco facades with the Pudong skyline across the river is genuinely one of the world's great urban views

-• The French Concession neighbourhood for tree-lined streets, independent cafés, and boutiques
+• The French Concession neighbourhood for the best restaurants, coffee shops, and boutiques in the city

 What to Do in Shanghai in Shoulder Season